adequatica/adequatica.github.io/_posts/2024-09-04-timeouts-against-flaky-tests-true-cases-with-playwright.md

 }
 ```

-Then, you may encounter the problem `setTimeout()` can be executed longer than the specified time.
+Then, you may encounter the problem that `setTimeout()` can be executed longer than the specified time.
 It sounds crazy, but this behavior is most pronounced in CI runners (from GitHub Actions to custom runners on dedicated servers) during testing and does not reproduce in production!

 **Solution:** Add unconditional timeout that is at least three times longer than the logic under test.